 - Drug paraphernalia

 MIP is a strict liability offense.
-This means that prosecutors do not need to prove what the defendant’s intent or mental state was at the time of the possession.
+This means that prosecutors do not need to prove the minor’s intent or mental state at the time of the possession.

-That said, minor possession of marijuana paraphernalia is illegal only when the defendant knows it could be used to consume pot.
-Paraphernalia includes items specific to marijuana such as bongs or roaches.
+That said, minor possession of marijuana paraphernalia is illegal only when the minor knows it could be used to consume pot.
+Paraphernalia includes items specific to marijuana, such as bongs or roaches.
 Paraphernalia also includes everyday items such as bowls or tin foil.1

 2. Is MIP a misdemeanor in Colorado?

 No. An MIP charge is not a misdemeanor.
-Rather, it is an unclassified petty offense under Colorado law that carries no jail time.
+Rather, it is an unclassified petty offense that carries no jail time under Colorado law.
 But it does carry fines and substance abuse treatment or classes:2

 MIP conviction | Colorado penalties |